looker-open-source/actions/src/actions/facebook/README.md

-# Facebook Workplace
+# Workplace by Facebook
-## Send a message to a Facebook Workplace group or member referencing Looker data
+## Send a message to a Workplace by Facebook group or member referencing Looker data

-This action will send a message and link to a Facebook Workplace group or member through a custom Looker integration created in Facebook Workplace.
+This action will send a message and link to a Workplace by Facebook group or member through a custom Looker integration created in Workplace by Facebook.

-1. Go to your Facebook Workplace administration page [e.g. something of the format https://YOURCOMPANY.facebook.com/work/admin/?section=apps&tab=custom].
+1. Go to your Workplace by Facebook administration page [e.g. something of the format https://YOURCOMPANY.facebook.com/work/admin/?section=apps&tab=custom].

 ![](facebook&#32;workplace&#32;integration.png)